mehrankamal/100-days-of-code/cloud-native-notes.md

   - Dereferencing: ```*p``` provides value in that address.
   - Initialization: Inititalized to ```nil``` if not provided with an address at the declaration.
   - Usage: used to avoid unnecessary overhead due to copying objects around.

+- Control Structures: One of the basic and core building block of programming.
+  - for loop: The one and only looping construct in golang.
+Can be used as while loop and traditional for loop.
+    - range keyword for iterating over slices and arrays.
+  - if statement: In contrast to other C-style languages, there is no  parentheses.
+Allows initialization.
+  - switch statement: no parentheses and no fallthrough by default as C does.

+- Error Handling: Treated in Go just as another value with built-in error type.
+There is no try catch here making it less error prone if you miss something.

+- Functions: Variadics and Closures: Can return or accept multiple values, or being used as first-class types or anonymoud functions.
+  - C-style declaration
+  - Multiple return values
+  - Allows recurrence
+  - defer keyword: it can be used to schedule function calls before the end of function calling it.
+Ensures resource release and memory safety.
+Like atexit builtin for C/C++ languages.
+  - Allows pass by reference using pointers.
+  - Variadic Functions: Functions that allow zero or more trailing arguments as inputs. like the builtin ```fmt.Printf(format string, a ...interface{}) (n int, err error)``` funtion.
+    - variadic operator (...) can be used to define such functions.
+Behind the scenes slice is used to make it behave as such.
+  - Anonymous Functions and Closures: Functions maybe created within other functions which are then called anonymous functions.
+Anonymous functions have access to parent scope and have access even after the parent exits, such functions are called closures.
+  - Can be used as return types and argument types.

+- Structs, Methods, and Interfaces:
+  - Struct: An struct is an aggregation of zero or more fields as a single entity.
+    - A struct can never be ```nil``` instead its zero value is the zero value of all its field.
+    - Fields can be accessed through dot notation as with classes in other languages.
+    - As in many cases pointers to structs are used for passing structs back and on.
+So, the dereference is done automatically by the Go in case of accessing field values.

+  - Methods: Methods are function attached to types (not specifically structs).
+Declared same as functions are but uses *reciever arguments* before the function name.
+  - Interface: A set of method signatures.
+Can be used as a contract that a type may satisfy.
+No explicit satisfaction of interface required.
+If a type possesses all the methods defined in interface then it implicitly satisfies that interface.
+    - Type assertion: Assert that some interface is a certain concrete type.
+    - empty interface: An interface that has nothing, with no method and data.
+  - Composition with Type Embedding: Go doesn't allow subclassing but allows functionality to be extended using embedding.
+It allows typed to be embedded within one another, extending the functionalities of the embedded types into the embedding type.
+    - Interface embedding: An interface may require 2 or more interfaces to be implemented.
+So, we can use other interfaces as field to implement some interface that requires both of their functionality.
+    - Struct embedding: Struct embedding are like same interface embeddings.
+But in this case struct requires other structs as part.
+    - Promotion: Question arises that why not use addint a struct field instead of composition.
+The answer to that is the embedded type methods are promoted to embedding type.
+Thus, making them directly accessable from the embedding type.